There are so many incredible places to visit in South Africa, that you may spend a lifetime exploring it.

 Head over to my post The Best Things To Do In Johannesburg.

 Once the heart of the Apartheid Regime, Pretoria is less than one hour drive from Johannesburg but a million miles away in terms of vibe.
 If you visit in the late spring, the colors of the jacaranda will be quite a sight.
 The administrative capital of South Africa has many parks and gardens, and is home to the Voortrekker Monument and Heritage Site and Freedom Park.

 Cities like Bloemfontein – known as the “City of Roses” and one of South Africa’s three capitals; or Kimberley – in the diamonds field region, are generally out of the main tourist route, but also very interesting to visit.
 Bloemfontein is home to several good museums, such as Oliewenhuis Art Museum, the National Museum and the Anglo Boer War Museum.
 In Kimberley, a guided tour to the ghost town will give you insights into its mining past.

 What You Need To Know Before Your Trip To South Africa

 When to visit South Africa

-I’d dare to say that any time is good to visit South Africa.
+Any time is good to visit South Africa.
 I have visited in both early winter and late spring, and enjoyed it both times.
-Naturally, some of the places to visit in South Africa mentioned in this post are better enjoyed in the spring and summer months.
-If you plan to go hiking, keep in mind that Winter can be rainy in the Western Cape, but summer may be too hot.
+Some of the places mentioned in this post are better enjoyed in the spring and summer months.
+If you plan to go hiking, keep in mind that winter can be rainy in the Western Cape, but summer may be too hot.

 Traveling around South Africa